flutter/website/hot-reload.md

     }
     ```

-In these situations, hot reload generates a diagnostic message and fails without
+In these situations, Hot Reload generates a diagnostic message and fails without
 committing any changes.